Related read: 15+ Ways You Can Save Money This Year

-(This information is not meant to be financial advice and is just for educational purposes.
-This post may include affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+(I am not a financial expert.
+All information is based on my own personal experience and research.
+This information is not meant to be financial advice and is just for educational purposes.
+This post includes some affiliate links.
+If you click an affiliate link and make a purchase, I may receive a small commission.)

-Not including my internet, cable TV service alone would cost me, at a minimum, about $64 a month before taxes and fees.
-Right now I pay about $17 a month for both Netflix and Hulu.
-And that's when I haven't been able to get a gift card for either service or put my account on hold.
-That's a big difference in cost.
+Not including my internet and cable TV service alone would cost me, at a minimum, about $64 a month before taxes and fees.
+When I first switched from cable to streaming, I was paying about $17 a month for both Netflix and Hulu.
+And that's when I wasn't using a gift card for either service, or I put my account on hold.
+That was a difference in cost.

-Now you don't have to go my route of completely ditching cable and go full-on streaming.
+Now you don't have to go my route of completely ditching cable and going full-on streaming.
 There are several things you can do to lower your cable bill.

 1. Ask for a discount

 Yep.
 Simply call up your cable provider and ask for a discount.
-If they won't budge you can threaten to switch to a competitor service.
+If they won't budge, you can threaten to switch to a competitor service.
 That's worked for me in the past.
-My promotional rate was going to end so I called the cable company and threatened to leave.
-To keep my business, they extended my promotional rate.
+My promotional rate was going to end, so I called the cable company and threatened to leave.
+To keep my business, they extended my promotional rate.2.
+Remove some packages

 3. Get an antenna